 The Niner Nation Remembrance Commission was created by Chancellor Philip L. Dubois in response to the tragic shooting of April 30, 2019, in which two students, Ellis Reed Parlier and Riley Howell, lost their lives, and four students, Rami Alramadhan, Sean DeHart, Emily Houpt, and Drew Pescaro, were injured.
 The Commission was charged with thoughtfully and compassionately leading a comprehensive process to determine how to best memorialize the victims and remember the tragedy that occurred on April 30, a day that will forever be part of UNC Charlotte’s history.

-A sensitive and important issue to be discussed by the Commission is the future utilization of Kennedy 236, the site of the shooting.
-Commission members should assume that it will not be possible to raze and replace the Kennedy Building itself.
+A sensitive and important issue discussed by the Commission was the future utilization of Kennedy 236, the site of the shooting.
+Members were aware that it will not be possible to raze and replace the Kennedy Building itself.

 Chancellor Dubois sought to appoint a Commission composed of individuals from within the UNC Charlotte community and the greater Charlotte area who, as a group, would offer diversity of thought as well as relevant professional expertise and personal experience.
 The following individuals were selected and have volunteered to serve on the Commission:

 Emily Zimmern, former President and Chief Executive Officer of the Levine Museum of the New South, will serve as chair of the Niner Nation Remembrance Commission.